famished-tiger/Zenlish/README.md

 The essential words are introduced in twelve lessons.
 Each lesson put the words in exemplar sentences and pictures.

-The project sub-goals are:
+The milestone sub-goals are:
 - To inject the 300 core words into Zenlish lexicon,
 - Zenlish should be able to parse all the example sentences

+#### B) Associate lexical features to terms in lexicon
+The sub-goals are:
+- To enrich the lexicon entries with lexical and syntactical features.
+- Zenlish should be able to derive the declensions of nouns, conjugation of verbs,
+- Also Zenlish should detect agreement errors
+- Ideally, Zenlish should have a lemmatizer

+#### C) Enrich lexicon entries with semantical features and relationships
+The sub-goals are:
+- To enrich the lexicon entries with lexical and syntactical features.
-- Also Zenlish should determine the semantics (i.e. meaning) of the sentences
+- Zenlish should be able to derive the declensions of nouns, conjugation of verbs,
+- Also Zenlish should detect agreement errors

+#### D) Build a generic ontology and map Zenlish text to it.
+The sub-goals are:
+- To have a simplified ontology that covers the concepts covered in the lesson sentences.
+- Hopefully Zenlish should be answer to queries related to the lesson sentences.

-#### B) Capability to read a complete book
+#### E) Capability to parse a complete book
 A good candidate book is "The Edge of the Sky" by Roberto Trotta (ISBN 978-0-465-04471-9 : hardcover, ISBN 978-0-465-04490-0 : ebook).
 Professor Trotta challenged himself by writing a book on Cosmology with the 1000 most used words.
 More details [here](http://robertotrotta.com/the-edge-of-the-sky/).